drcmda/react-contextual/PITFALLS.md

 # Reacts new context api

-The context api is deliberately kept low-level, which makes it very powerful and flexible, but at the same time there are a couple of pitfalls you could run into if the api is used naively.
+The context api has been kept low-level which makes it very powerful and flexible, but at the same time there are a couple of annoyances you could run into if the api is used naively.

 ## Performance

 ### Sub-tree re-rendering

-A context provider will re-render its sub-tree every time it changes.
-It is a component after all.
-If you plan to wrap your app in a provider like you would normally do with something like redux you need to be aware of it (using PureComponents or employ strategies from shouldComponentUpdate).
+A context provider will re-render its sub-tree every time it changes, it is a component after all.
+If you plan to wrap your app in a provider like you would do with something like reduxes Provider you need to be aware of it, either using PureComponent or filling shouldComponentUpdate.

-react-contextual prevents its store from re-rendering its contents, which remain reactive of course.
-You use it in the same way you use reduxes `Provider`.
+react-contextuals `Provider` behaves like reduxes in that it communicates changes down its sub-trees without causing components to re-render that shouldn't.

 ### Consuming context can trigger unnecessary renders

 A context consumer wrapped in one or multiple providers can render needlessly, even if the state it is interested in remains the same.
-Safeguarding against it [brings its own pitfalls](https://github.com/facebook/react/issues/12185).
+Again, safeguarding against it [brings its own pitfalls](https://github.com/facebook/react/issues/12185) you would have to be aware of.

-react-contextual selects state, [similar to reduxes connect](https://github.com/drcmda/react-contextual/blob/master/API.md#subscribe).
-Extend your wrapped components from `React.PureComponent` and they will only render if the selected state has actually changed, even if components sit deeply nested in multiple prividers & consumers.
+react-contextual maps context state to component props, [similar to reduxes connect](https://github.com/drcmda/react-contextual/blob/master/API.md#subscribe).
+That means you can pick properties or even use [memoized selectors](https://codesandbox.io/embed/yvx9my007z).
+Extending the wrapped component from `React.PureComponent` will only render if the selected state has actually changed, even if components sit deeply nested in multiple prividers & consumers that trigger on various state changes.

 ## Nesting

-Used raw the api can [cause heavy nesting](https://user-images.githubusercontent.com/810438/36044918-090ab492-0dcc-11e8-9535-26495e3c8778.png), every time you tap into a providers value, and worse if you have to read out several.
+Used raw the api can [cause heavy, visual nesting](https://user-images.githubusercontent.com/810438/36044918-090ab492-0dcc-11e8-9535-26495e3c8778.png), every time you consume a providers value, worse if you have to read out several.

-react-contextual on the other hand supports both render props and traditional HOC patterns, while allowing you to select from multiple context providers in one strike.
+react-contextual supports both render props and HOCs, allowing you to select multiple providers at once.

 ```js
 subscribe(